 Murphy is a very small town located in the state of North Carolina.
 With a population of 1,615 people and five constituent neighborhoods, Murphy is the 337th largest community in North Carolina.

-Murphy is a decidedly white-collar town, with fully 86.46% of the workforce employed in white-collar jobs, well above the national average.
+Murphy is a decidedly white-collar town, with fully 86.77% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Murphy is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Murphy who work in sales jobs (19.49%), office and administrative support (13.18%), and management occupations (13.00%).
+There are especially a lot of people living in Murphy who work in sales jobs (22.68%), food service (15.28%), and office and administrative support (14.33%).

-The education level of Murphy citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.30% of adults 25 and older in Murphy have a college degree.
+The percentage of adults in Murphy with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.94% of adults in Murphy have a bachelor's degree or advanced degree.

 The most common language spoken in Murphy is English.
 Other important languages spoken here include Spanish and Chinese.